Saw Mill Run Boulevard - State Route 51

 After Library Road, other intersections included Maytide Street, Nobles Lane, Whited Street, Edgebrook Avenue, Bausman Street, West Liberty Avenue and the Liberty Tunnels.
 The first phase of construction was completed on December 1, 1929.
 A special dedication and parade was held in the Spring of 1930.

 During the next phase of construction, the boulevard was extended from Warrington Avenue to the Banksville Traffic Circle, with exits onto Banksville Road and Woodville Avenue.
-This second stretch of roadway, with intersections at Crane Avenue and Woodruff Street, opened in the Fall of 1930.
+This second stretch of roadway, with intersections at Crane Avenue and Woodruff Street, opened in September of 1930.

 Construction - The West End Bypass - 1949/1951